manjeshkushwaha88/Financial-Budget-Forecasting-Model/README.md

 ## Author

+**Manjesh Kushwaha**

-MBA (Finance) Student
+🎓 MBA (Finance) Aspirant
-Interested in financial modeling, budgeting, and financial analysis.
+📊 Interested in Data Analytics & Business Intelligence

+If you like this project, feel free to ⭐ the repository.